lazear/types-and-programming-languages/system_fw/README.md

 - Yufei Cai, Paolo G. Giarrusso, and Klaus Ostermann.
 2016.
 System f-omega with equirecursive types for datatype-generic programming.
 SIGPLAN Not.
 51, 1 (January 2016), 30-43.
 DOI: https://doi.org/10.1145/2914770.2837660

    - Interesting, but I found it to be of not too much practical use

+- A Polymorphic Lambda-Calculus with Sized Higher-Order Types, Andreas Abel, PhD thesis

+   -  Page 76 seems to give some good hints on how to type Fold/Unfold operators (but for equirecursive, isorecursive on pp 85).
+It also seems that the kinding rules/type-equivalence can treat a type constructor abstraction (* => *) and a recursive type of kind (* => *) as the same.
+Iso-coinductive construtors are also discussed, pp 157.